lighttransport/tinyusdz/README.md

 TinyUSDZ has first priority of considering security and stability.

-USDZ(USDC) is a binary format and data are compressed.
+USDZ(USDC) is a binary format.
 To avoid out-of-bounds access, out-of-memory, and other security issues when loading malcious USDZ(e.g. USDZ file from unknown origin), TinyUSDZ has a memory budget feature to avoid out-of-memory issue.

 To limit a memory usage when loading USDZ file, Please set a value `max_memory_limit_in_mb` in USDLoadOptions.